iamrohit01/UnusualProjects.../README.md

 Your personal portfolio, built with Python.
 This project serves as a template for creating a dynamic, self-updating portfolio that you can use to showcase your work.
 It's a fun and practical way to demonstrate your skills to potential employers.

 5. Registration
 A proof-of-concept for a user registration system that uses a bizarre, non-standard security protocol.
-The goal of this project is to explore creative and unusual approaches to common problems, highlighting that there's always more than one way to solve a problem.
+The goal of this project is to explore creative and unusual approaches to common problems, highlighting that there's always more than one way to solve a problem